Every worker, no matter gender, age, race or occupation is entitled to be free from sexual harassment in their workplace.

 - Green v State of Queensland, Brooker and Keating QCAT 008 – where the male victim was awarded $156,051.00 for a chronic adjustment disorder with mixed emotional features, predominantly anxiety and depressed mood with significant post traumatic stress disorder like symptoms.
 A significant injury that occurred months after victimisation by a number of co-workers.
 The injury started developing when the two perpetrators pulled an explicit prank where they tricked the Plaintiff into thinking a ‘sex romp’ occurred in a school’s lunch room, noting the Plaintiff was the cleaner at that school.
 Props were used which included ladies underwear, condoms, empty bottles of wine and ‘bodily fluids’.
 It was an elaborate stunt which was ultimately found for be sexual harassment.

 - STU v JKL (Qld) Pty Ltd and Ors QCAT 505 – where the victim was awarded $313,316.10 for post traumatic stress disorder and a major depressive illness.
 The circumstances in this case were that a male employee (onsite caretaker) entered the female complainant’s bedroom (noting she was employed as an onsite guest service agent at a hotel) naked, touched her upper thigh and groin and attempted to remove her underwear.

 It is important to note that in most of these cases the employers were found vicariously liable, generally because they did not implement sufficient guidelines and training for sexual harassment.

 It is also important to note that time limits apply for complaints of sexual harassment.
-In Queensland you only have 12 months to lodge your complaint in writing to the Queensland Human Rights Commission or the complaint may not be able to be investigated.
+In Queensland you only have 12 months to lodge your complaint in writing to the Australian Human Rights Commission or the complaint may not be able to be investigated.